splineops/splineops/docs/user-guide/02_resize.rst

-The next plot shows **round-trip SSIM vs zoom** for the same configuration: all methods converge near SSIM :math:`\approx 1` around :math:`z = 1`, but :ref:`SplineOps <api-index>` Antialiasing cubic reaches higher SSIM for the more aggressive downsampling factors:
+The next plot shows **round-trip SSIM vs zoom** for the same configuration: all methods converge near SSIM :math:`\approx 1` around :math:`z = 1`, but :ref:`SplineOps <api-index>` Antialiasing cubic maintains a clear SSIM advantage for the more aggressive downsampling factors, meaning the recovered images preserve local structure better:

 .. image:: /auto_examples/02_resize/images/sphx_glr_07_benchmarking_plot_007.png
    :align: center
    :width: 100%

-Here a zoom of the plot for factors between 0 and 1:
+Here is a zoom of the SSIM plot for factors between 0 and 1:

 .. image:: /auto_examples/02_resize/images/sphx_glr_07_benchmarking_plot_006.png
    :align: center
    :width: 100%

 The last plot shows **round-trip runtime vs zoom**.
-It confirms that the antialiasing preset adds only a modest overhead over Standard cubic, while still remaining competitive with other high-quality methods for a wide range of zoom factors:
+It confirms that the antialiasing presets add only a modest overhead over the Standard ones, while still remaining competitive with other high-quality methods for a wide range of zoom factors.
+The zoomed version for :math:`0 < z < 1` makes this clear in the practically most relevant regime (downsampling):

 .. image:: /auto_examples/02_resize/images/sphx_glr_07_benchmarking_plot_003.png
    :align: center
    :width: 100%

-Here a zoom of the plot for factors between 0 and 1:
+Here is a zoom of the timing plot for factors between 0 and 1:

 .. image:: /auto_examples/02_resize/images/sphx_glr_07_benchmarking_plot_002.png
    :align: center